IljaSobolev/aeff-agda-normalization/README.md

-# Definition and proof of strong normalisation for the AEff language
+# Proof of strong normalisation for the AEff language

 - The formalisation has been tested with Agda version 2.7.0 and standard library version 2.1.